Things to know about the Northern Highland-American Legion State Forest

 August 8, 2019

 Boulder Junction is surrounded by the beautiful Northern Highland-American Legion State Forest.
 This vast, beautiful public forest comes right to the edge of town, so visitors are always close to great outdoor recreation.
-Here’s a bit of information about this beautiful place.
+Here’s a bit of information about this Northwoods gem.

 It’s big!
 The forest covers 236,000 acres, or 351 square miles.
-The forest extends far beyond Boulder Junction, across three counties – Vilas, Oneida and Iron counties.
+The forest extends far beyond Boulder Junction, across three counties (Vilas, Oneida, and Iron) in northern Wisconsin.

 There’s water!
 The forest includes 930 lakes and 250 miles of rivers and creeks.
 There are also more than 100 boat launches and nine swimming beaches.